Caution urged amid flood risk in Scotland

 The Scottish Government Resilience Room met for the seventh day in a row on Sunday, where they and partner agencies discussed how to respond to the harsh weather conditions affecting the country.

-The meeting heard that Highland schools are expected to return on Monday and Aberdeenshire Council is expected to provide an update later on Sunday.
+The meeting heard that Highland schools are expected to return on Monday and Aberdeenshire Council said many of its schools and health care services would reopen.

 Justice Secretary Angela Constance, who hosted the meeting alongside the First Minister, said: “As wintry conditions ease across the country, we are urging the public to remain vigilant.